Access4Learning/sif3-framework-dotnet/README.md

 - Refactored methods from the EnvironmentUtils.cs and HttpUtils.cs classes into corresponding extension methods.
 - Removed the StringUtils.cs class.
 - Code clean-up of SIF Consumers.
+- Deleted the Providers and WebApi directory (and associated ASP.NET Web API specific code) from the Sif.Framework project.
+Refactored all referenced code from the Sif.Framework and demo projects.
+- Returned the IProvider.cs interface from the Sif.Framework.AspNet project back to the Sif.Framework project.
+- Moved ASP.NET Web API specific extension code from the Sif.Framework project to the Sif.Framework.AspNet project.
 - Deleted the NHibernate mapping files and repositories from the Sif.Framework project.
 - Updated the NHibernate mapping files to reference the new Sif.Framework.NHibernate assembly.
 - References to NHibernate specific code now use Sif.Framework.NHibernate.